gmb-sig/go-eidas-audit/README.md

 # go-eidas-audit

+---

+Deprecated: moved to github.com/gmb-lib/go-eidas-audit.
+Update imports to the new path.

+---

 The **eIDAS-audit** (signing & evidence) audit emitter for eIDAS signing services.
 A thin library that gives every signing-event service **one correct way** to publish structured, schema-correct material-signing events to the broker, so the hash-chained